-This Arriscraft-NOTE discusses cleaning of unit masonry walls and more specifically cleaning of Arriscraft manufactured masonry products.
+This Arriscraft.NOTE discusses cleaning of quarried limestone masonry walls and more specifically cleaning of Arriscraft Adair® Limestone masonry products.
 Care must be taken whenever cleaning masonry walls not to use materials or methods which could potentially harm the masonry.
 It is always prudent to contact the masonry manufacturer prior to commencing cleaning operations in order to ensure the proposed cleaning methods will not adversely affect the wall.